In this issue, we talk about the following:

 What is Query Optimizer?

 Next, the optimizer generates alternative execution plans, which are different ways of executing the same query.
-Each execution plan specifies the order in which the tables should be accessed, the join methods to use, and any filtering or sorting operations to be performed.
+Each execution plan specifies the order in which the tables should be accessed, the join methods, and any filtering or sorting operations.
 The optimizer then assigns a cost to each execution plan based on factors such as the number of disk reads and the CPU time required to execute the query.

 Finally, the optimizer chooses the execution plan with the lowest cost as the optimal execution plan for the query.
 This plan is then used to execute the query.